marwy1000/mocka/README.md

 ## Version 0.0.7

 * New build options with much improved speed
-  * Option 1 - uses onedir, which is superfast, but has an underlying folder
+  * Option 1 - uses onedir, which is superfast, but has an underlying folder and the built file ends up in dist\mocka
 * Updated packages and python requirement
 * Renamed \_\_main\_\_ file to mocka.py
+* Added support for strings with date-time, date, time and duration formatting
+* Arrays support for arrays with additionalItems, minItems, maxItems, uniqueItems and extended support for items
+* Added support for numbers with minimum, maximum, exclusiveMinimum, exclusiveMaximum, multipleOf
+*

+adsf

 # Development